govCMS/GovCMS7/README.md

 ### Phing

 - **build.xml** - Contains project specific configuration and tasks that can be executed across this projects team.
 - **build.properties** - Environment specific configuration.
-Just like *behat.local.yml*, typically this will only assign the url of the current environment.
+Just like *behat.local.yml*, typically this will assign the url of the current environment.

 The variables that Phing uses are configured at the top of build.xml.
 If there are alterations to these parameters to allow Phing to run locally, these may be placed in the *build.properties* file.
 This file is ignored from git so local modifications will not be committed.
 To alter the base URL for the Drupal site the following may be added to *build.properties*.